LettucePie/crystecks/README.md

 WIP.
 Mainly need to touch on gameplay points of Speed, Recovery, Strength, Flexibility.

+#### Tribals
+Rather than allowing CATS and other buffs work off of a Fiend/Creature type, such as "other Goblins you control get +1/+0", let's use the descriptive adjectives for each color (as seen in Crystals / Colors).

+An issue I was facing before was trying to figure out how to allow Tribal buffs / Fiend type synergy.
+I don't want to limit the amount/type of Fiends people can design with sets.
+If they want to make an entire set of Deer Fiends that's great.
+The issue is if they make cards that buff Deer and someone else makes some ultra powerful set that also has Deer then we have a problem where Deer become the most valuable type of Fiend; people may feel incentivized to only make new sets just using Deer.

+So let's use the Crystal / Color descriptive adjectives.
+It allows us to buff types of creatures while also applying some sense of power distribution and alignment.
+Currently there is 4 for each Color, 2 "positive" and 2 "negative".
+This will probably need to be expanded a bit more, and some descriptors that blend between multiple colors could be nice too.

 ### Resources / Crystal Attunement and Energy
 Cards have costs to play, and so we have a resource system.
 Instead of dealing with concepts like land or energy cards; and all of the baggage that accompanies it, we're going to try a more modern approach.
 Once each turn players can choose to attune a card from their hand, increasing their attunement.
 The level of attunement dictates the amount of Energy available for playing cards that turn, in each spectrum attuned too.
 When a Player attunes a card that has just Prism color cost, their Prism Attunement increases by one.
 Same for if a card has only Red Green Blue Cyan Magenta or Yellow costs.
 If a player attunes a card with more than one color cost, they get to choose the color to attune to.
 So a card with Red and Magenta costs could level up their Red or Magenta attuenement by one.